stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow users to login securely and to share data with your application.

 itsme(r) Login uses pairwise user identifier, meaning each partner will have a different User Code for the same user.
 Doing, nobody except BMID can link one given user code to a specific user identity.
-The user identity is therefore defined
+The user identity is therefore defined the shared data.

-If data usage is justified and consent is provided by the end-user during authentication, following data can be transmitted to your application
+If data usage is justified and consent is provided by the end-user during authentication, following data can be shared with your application

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user